How Often Should My Business Perform a Full Web Accessibility Audit?

 How web accessibility benefits business owners

 If you are a business owner, you may be familiar with the term bounce rate.
-The bounce rate of a website is the rate of how long users stay on a website.
+The bounce rate of a website is the version of a metric that measures the rate of how long users stay on a website.
 Unlike conversion rates that we want to be high, our goal is to have a lower bounce rate.
-The lower the bounce rate, the longer people are staying on the website.
+Following the web accessibility guidelines can significantly contribute to reducing this rate.
+The lower the bounce rate, the better, because it means people are staying on the website longer.
+This is often adhered to within various web entities and is incorporated within their policies pertaining to user retention.

-On the contrary, a higher bounce rate indicates a poorly constructed site.
-A website that ignores the importance of accessibility and lacks necessary elements would be considered a poorly constructed site.
-A poorly constructed website includes things like non-responsive design, lack of color contrast, and missing form labels.
+On the contrary, a higher bounce rate indicates a poorly constructed site version, particularly if it fails to meet web accessibility standards.
+A website that ignores the importance of accessibility and lacks necessary elements would fit this description perfectly.
+Elements of a poorly constructed site include things like non-responsive design, lack of color contrast, and missing form labels.

-Our goal is to keep people on our website longer so that they discover more reasons why they should choose us over our competitors.
-A study found that 71% of disabled web users will leave a website when it is not accessible.
-This is a large enough percentage to have a significant impact against the overall bounce rate.
-Business owners must prioritize web accessibility to avoid potential loss of customers.
+Our primary aim is to keep people on our website longer so that they discover more reasons why they should choose us over our competitors.
+A study found that a staggering 71% of disabled web users will leave a website version that does not fulfill accessibility requirements.
+This is a large enough percentage to significantly impact the overall bounce rate.
+Hence, all business entities must incorporate accessibility requirements into their policies to avoid a potential loss of customers.

 How web accessibility benefits developers and Google

-If your web developer argues that web accessibility does not benefit them, then it may be time to find a new developer as it is just undeniable how vital web accessibility for developers is, especially nowadays.
-Developers aim to create high quality websites and know that the cleaner the code is, the faster their websites will run.
-If a website’s load time is slow or a website fails to rank high in search results, the development team is responsible.
-Cleaner code means faster, high quality code.
-Semantically correct code is cleaner code.
-Accessible code is semantically correct.
-This means that code is written according to specifications.
-HTML elements (code) have semantic meaning.
-Developers optimize a website’s accessibility and performance by using code as it is intended.
+If your web developer argues that web accessibility does not benefit them, then it may be time to seek services elsewhere.
+The value of web accessibility for developers, especially in today’s digital version of the age, is undeniable.
+Developers take pride in crafting high-quality websites and understand that cleaner code paves the way for a faster and more proficient website.
+If a website’s load time is slow or it fails to rank high in search results, the development team is usually held accountable.
+HTML elements (code) have semantic meaning, and web entities optimize their website’s accessibility and performance by using code as intended.

 Template updates

-Updating a page or site template is similar to creating a new website and always requires accessibility testing.
+Updating a page or site template is similar to creating a new website and always requires accessibility evaluation.
 The majority of a website’s accessibility lies in the HTML page structure repeated on multiple pages.
 Contrary to content-only updates which keep the same navigation, heading, and footer structure, template updates will typically change the structure of these sections.

 We recommend including accessibility testing throughout the template design and development process.
 This ensures that you do not have to restructure your new templates after they are live on your website.
 Of course, this is also where accessibility training is highly beneficial for your entire website team.